 5) Cultural Interest

-Madagascar has been profoundly influenced by its position on the African-Asian trade routes of the 15th to 17th century.
+Madagascar’s position on the African-Asian trade routes of the 15th to 17th century influenced it profoundly.
 The people are a dynamic mix of African, Arab and Indian origin and share a warm friendly disposition.

 Any visitor keen to experience the real Madagascar will enjoy the natural interaction with the locals.
 Whether it be during a dug-out pirogue (canoe) trip to get to a wildlife reserve, or a boat transfer to get to an island lodge.